-Shortly before 2 o'clock this morning members of Tucker's household were at-tracted by grouns coming from the bathroom.
-The man was found lying on the floor in agony.
-Beside him were the re-mains of the poison he had taken.
-The patrol wagon from the 20th and Federal streets station was summoned, and he was taken to the hospital.

-The police believe Tucker attempted suicide, but they are unable to ascertain a motive.
+Shortly before 2 o'clock this morning members of Tucker's household were attracted by groans coming from the bathroom.
+The man was found lying on the floor in asony.
+Beside him were the remains of the poison he had taken.
+The mains of the poison he had taken.
+The patrol wason from the 20th and Federal streets station was summoned, and he was taken to the hospital, The police believe Tucker attempted suicide, but they are unable to ascertain a motive.
 He had a very prosperous cigar business at 21st and Federal streets.